Diocese of Grand Island

 The Diocese of Grand Island (Dioecesis Insulae Grandis) is a diocese of the Catholic Church in northwestern and central Nebraska in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Omaha.
-Its Cathedral is the Cathedral of the Nativity of the Blessed Virgin Mary in Grand Island.
+It is a suffragan diocese of the Archdiocese of Omaha and is part of the ecclesiastical province of Omaha.
+Its cathedral is the Cathedral of the Nativity of the Blessed Virgin Mary in Grand Island.
 Joseph G. Hanefeldt has been bishop since March 19, 2015.

 History

-The first Catholic missionary to visit Nebraska was Peter DeSmet, who crossed the Missouri River into Nebraska to baptize two infants of the Otoe people near present-day Bellevue in 1838.
+The first Catholic missionary to visit present-day Nebraska was Pierre-Jean De Smet, a Jesuit missionary who crossed the Missouri River to baptize two infants of the Otoe people near present-day Bellevue in 1838.
 At that time, the area was under the jurisdiction of the Diocese of St. Louis.
 DeSmet later traveled along the Platte River to a council of the tribes.

 Pope Pius IX in 1850 erected the Vicariate Apostolic of Indian Territory East of the Rocky Mountains.
 This huge jurisdiction contained the present-day states of Kansas, Nebraska, North and South Dakota, Colorado, Wyoming, and Montana.
 The pope named John Miège from St. Louis as the vicar apostolic.
 Four years later, in 1854, the US Congress created the Nebraska Territory, a vast area covering six future states.